 Three Broomstick – Wizarding World of Harry Potter

 Except it isn’t.
 We were so excited to finally get some Butter-Beer for the first time but unfortunately, we found it quite revolting.
-It is impossibly sweet with very little other flavors and almost syrupy in texture.
+It is impossibly sweet with very little other flavor and almost syrupy in texture.

 Despite being a bit negative about the Three Broomsticks we actually prefer it to most other locations.
 You can sit down out of the sun and enjoy something that you really can’t get anywhere else.
-And while the Butter Beer is Awful, We try it again everytime we go and it sells by the bucket-load.
+And while the Butter Beer is Awful, We try it again every time we go and it sells by the bucket load.

 Springfield Dining –

 Cletus Chicken Shack – Springfield

 A pretty average Counter Service Fried Chicken shop with a bit of Simpsons-theming.
 Unless you REALLY want fried Chicken we would avoid it.
 After all, it’s pretty pricey for a bit of fried chicken.
 The Chicken and Waffle Sandwich is pretty decent and unique, however.

 This is a tough one.
 We love Burgers, obviously, and we relish the chance to finally get to eat in Krusty Burger.
 However, this isn’t what you expect from the real Krusty Burger.
 For one, they are pretty good burgers, we expected several levels below Mcdonald’s in terms of quality.
 It may seem odd to rip a place for them being too high quality but we really wanted them to be dirtier.